covidclinical/Phase2.1AKIRPackage/README.md

 ```
 You **MUST** restart your R session before the AKI package can run!

-Since the previous release (v0.1.7), there has been the release of R 4.2.
-This package has only been tested up to 4.1.3 with the caveat of blank plots being produced in R versions 4.1.* (see below).

-We still recommend the use of the default Docker image, but R versions up to 4.1.3 should be safe to use.
-Due to the differences in the way R 4.2.* handles certain situations, we **cannot guarantee** the package will work as intended on later versions.
+This package has also been tested in the following R versions:
+- R 4.2.1 (vanilla)
+- R 4.1.3 (vanilla)
+- Microsoft R Open 4.0.2 (Docker version)

+Only versions R 4.1.* and above may experience issues with generating blank plots (see below).

 ## Prerequisites
 Please ensure that the following is done prior to analysis: